Water is essential for life. It’s also one of the most important things we consume. Learn here about how water can benefit your health.

 Prevents Sore Throats

 Throat sores occur when bacteria enter the mucus membranes lining the inside walls of the mouth.
 These tissues normally protect the interior of the mouth from foreign objects.
 But when the area becomes irritated due to dehydration, it creates a breeding ground for harmful germs.
-To prevent sore throats, try gargling with warm salt water several times daily.
-Salt draws out excess liquids from the body, leaving behind just pure water.
+Try gargling with warm salt water several times daily to prevent sore throats.
+Salt draws out excess bodily liquids, leaving behind just pure water.

 Prevents Serious Medical Condition